Can You Take Collagen with Coffee?

 How does coffee benefit my skin?

-Let’s have a look at what the benefits of coffee for your skin are, below.
+Let’s take a look at these benefits of coffee for your skin, below:

 1. Removes dead skin cells